jrodewig/wanderahead.github.io/_posts/2025-04-05-discover-orlando-beyond-the-theme-park.md

 Art](https://omart.org/) or the [Mennello Museum of American Art](https://www.mennellomuseum.org/Home).
 Not into art?
-Opt for education fun at the [Orlando Science Center](https://www.osc.org/) or a whirlwind tour of Central Florida’s past at the [Orange County Regional History Center](https://www.thehistorycenter.org/).
+Opt for education fun at the [Orlando Science Center](https://www.osc.org/) or a whirlwind tour of Central Florida's past at the [Orange County Regional History Center](https://www.thehistorycenter.org/).

 <img